Misdemeanor Defense Attorneys in Rockville, Maryland

 In other situations, a judge may instead suspend all or part of your sentence and issue an alternative sentence, such as placing you on probation, which may establish conditions like home detention or completion of an alcohol or drug treatment.

 Misdemeanors may stand on the less serious end of the criminal scale, but a criminal conviction on your record is serious regardless.
 You may lose months to years of your life in prison, as well as incur thousands in fines.
 Beyond that, you may face long-term consequences as a convict that could deter your ability to get a job.

 Consult an experienced defense lawyer immediately to discuss your defense options against your misdemeanor charges.
-With 34 years of experience in the field, Felsen & Sargent can take a closer look at your situation and explore your legal options, which may include finding grounds for the dismissal of your charges, determining your plea options, and representing you assertively in court.
+With 34 years of experience in the field, Felsen and Sargent, LLC can take a closer look at your situation and explore your legal options, which may include finding grounds for the dismissal of your charges, determining your plea options, and representing you assertively in court.

 Don’t sacrifice your present and your future without a proper legal fight.
-Contact Felsen & Sargent for an initial consultation to get started on your misdemeanor defense today.
+Contact Felsen and Sargent, LLC for an initial consultation to get started on your misdemeanor defense today.